phillipsar2/andro_snakemake/README.md

 - Genotype likelihoods were output as a beagle file (-doGlf 2).
 - 30K sites were randomly grabbed from the beagle file using shuf.
 - The PCA was ran with PCangsd using default settings.
 The PCA was plotted in R with ggplot2.

-##Low cov SNPs:
-- The GL table was filtered for X% missing data.
-This left a total of X SNPs.
-- 20K SNPs were randomly selected using 'shuf'.
-- Individual allele frequencies were calculated in R using a custom script.
-- Allele frequencies were standardized seperately for each ploidy using a Patterson's standardization.\
- This standardization method properly accounts for the difference in variation between the two cytotypes.
-- A PCA was ran in R using 'prcomp' on the standardized allele frequencies.
-Results were plotted with ggplot2.

 ####
 # Analyses that were unsuccessful